 With most patients, the syndrome affects only one side of the face.
 Anyone who has had chickenpox or shingles is at risk of the virus reactivating; however, this syndrome is very rare, affecting only 5 out of every 100,000 people in the United States, according to National Organization for Rare Disorders.

-How RHS Affects Hearing
+How Ramsey Hunt Syndrome Affects Hearing

 Three symptoms of RHS are mild to moderate hearing loss, vertigo, and tinnitus, all resulting from a swollen vestibular nerve within the ear.
 As the syndrome affects the facial nerves, the cochlea malfunctions.
 The resulting hearing loss is usually temporary, but it may become permanent if left untreated.